Seeing Stars: Final Resting Places of the Stars

 • Theda Bara (1885-1955). made all of her films during the silent era, but her performances added a new term to the English language: "the vamp," and was remembered for the classic line "Kiss me, my fool!"
 Although she was a tailor's daughter, the studio passed her off as the exotic offspring of a French soldier and an Egyptian lover, and posed her in photographs with veils and snakes.
 It worked, and her dangerous image was a hit.
 She was second only to Chaplin and Pickford in those early days.
 Her niche is near Jack Carson's, five spaces up from the bottom, and three spaces in from the door.

-• (A side note: if you've ever been to the Country Bear Playhouse at Disneyland, you may remember "Teddy Bara," the sexy female bear who descends from the ceiling on a swing.
-Her moniker is a play on Theda Bara's name.)
+• ( A side note: if you ever went to the Country Bear Playhouse at Disneyland, you may remember "Teddy Bara," the sexy female bear who descends from the ceiling on a swing.
+Her moniker is a play on Theda Bara's name. )

 Gable, one of Hollywood's all-time favorite actors, won an Oscar for the 1934 comedy "It Happened One Night," but he is probably best remembered for his role as Rhett Butler in the classic "Gone With the Wind."